 Dr. DeAngelis has been a major contributor to therapeutic trials of glioma patients.
 Studying all grades and subtypes, she has investigated the role of small molecule inhibitors, anti-angiogenic therapy and molecular profiling in gliomas.
 Dr. DeAngelis also pioneered the study of primary CNS lymphoma, studying its biology, clinical features, response to treatment and its optimal therapy.

-Dr. DeAngelis is a Fellow of the American Academy of Neurology (AAN), and of the American Neurological Association where she served as first vice president.
+Dr. DeAngelis is a Fellow of the American Academy of Neurology (AAN), and of the American Neurological Association where she served as the first vice president.
 She is currently on the Board of Directors of the AAN and recently completed two terms as vice-president.
-She has been the chair of the Science Committee since 2011, and continues to serve in that capacity.
+She has been the chair of the Science Committee since 2011 and continues to serve in that capacity.
 Dr. DeAngelis has received awards for her work, including the 2009 Gary Lichtenstein Humanitarian Award from Voices Against Brain Cancer.
 In 2012, Dr. DeAngelis was elected as a member of the National Academy of Medicine.

 Praveen Raju, M.D., Ph.D.

 Praveen B. Raju, MD, PhD is an Assistant Professor of Pediatrics and the Caryl & Israel A. Englander Clinical Scholar in Children's Health at Weill Cornell Medical College and Assistant Attending Pediatrician at NewYork-Presbyterian Hospital.
 He is board certified in Neurology with Special Qualifications in Child Neurology.